Biden and Xi expected to meet next month after high-level US-China meetings

 The point was raised during Biden and Wang’s meeting, where the president “underscored that the United States and China must work together to address global challenges”, according to a White House statement.

-The two superpowers also discussed how to improve their often-acrimonious relationship, with Wang saying Beijing wants to “stabilise US-China relations” to “reduce misunderstanding”.

-US officials have also said in the past that both sides need “guardrails” to ensure disagreements do not escalate into a military skirmish.
+The US has signalled interest in improving bilateral relations, saying in the past that both sides need “guardrails” to ensure disagreements do not escalate into a military skirmish.

+Bilateral relations deteriorated during the administration of US President Donald Trump, who launched a trade war with China.
+They have remained strained since Biden took office in January 2021 over issues from Hong Kong and Taiwan to alleged spy balloons and semiconductor sanctions.

+A meeting between Xi and Blinken in Beijing in June and another between Xi and US Senate Majority Leader Chuck Schumer earlier this month may be a sign things are moving in the right direction.

 The US has accused Beijing’s air force of engaging in dangerous and aggressive manoeuvres while flying over the South China Sea, as seen in a near collision between a US B-52 bomber and a Chinese J-11 jet earlier this week.